jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### OE 6 BETA payment of income tax on foreign income
 Credit
-(1) A BETA company has a branch equivalent tax credit for an amount calculated using the formula—((CFC income for year – deductions for year) × tax rate) – foreign tax credits – debit balances.
+(1) A BETA company has a branch equivalent tax credit for the lesser of the amount by which the branch equivalent tax account is in debit and the amount calculated using the formula—((CFC income for year – deductions for year) × tax rate) – foreign tax credits – debit balances.
 Definition of items in formula
 (2) In the formula,—
   (a) CFC income for year is the amount of attributed CFC income derived during the income year corresponding to the tax year referred to in subsection (3):